 stings and burns…it’s not a fit for your skin and can make you think your skin is a sensitive skin type when maybe the product is an irritating one.
 The exception is using an acid serum where it specifically indicates that a stinging sensation is to be expected.
 SD Alcohol 40 (commonly used in toners and astringents) and synthetic fragrance added to skin care products are common causes of skin sensitivity.
 The Renée Rouleau products do not use these ingredients.

 leaves a greasy residue…it’s not a fit for your skin and now you might think you’re an oily skin type when a moisturizer is actually too rich and greasy for you.
-Your skin can only absorb so much and the rest sits on top leading to suffocated, clogged skin…
+Your skin can only absorb so much and the rest can sit on top leading to clogged skin…

 is exfoliating your skin but you’re still left dry and flaky…your skin care routine isn’t working and you might be over-exfoliating which may lead you to think you have dry skin.
-If you exfoliate TOO MUCH, can damage the skin’s moisture barrier, resulting in invisible cracks in the skin that allow moisture to escape, making skin drier and flakier.
-People then exfoliate more to get rid of the dryness, only to find that it makes it worse.
+If you exfoliate TOO MUCH, this can damage the skin’s moisture barrier, resulting in invisible cracks in the skin that allow moisture to escape, making skin drier and flakier.
+People will then exfoliate more to get rid of the dryness, only to find that it makes it worse.
 Read: Are You Ruining Your Skin with Exfoliating Products?

 makes you excessively oily…something is drying your skin out.
 If you think you have oily skin, harsh products formulated for oily skin can dehydrate the skin causing your skin to produce more oil in an effort to balance itself.
 Skin hydration is truly the key to producing less oil, despite what you may have previously thought.
 Read: Five Ways to Reduce Oil Production in Skin

 gets easily irritated…something isn’t working.
 If a product irritates your skin, it’s clearly not a good fit.
 Inflammation is the underlying cause of aging, so inducing topical skin irritation unintentionally is a no-no.